 Lemon juice is hugely popular as a way to naturally lighten hair, but beware of commercial hair products that claim to use lemon juice–they’re often full of unwanted harsh ingredients (and precious little lemon juice!).

 Stick with real lemon juice instead to lighten your hair at home.
-Bottled or fresh works well, but fresh can be a little pricey.
+Bottled or fresh works well, but fresh can be a little pricey (and probably not worth it for hair lightening).

 Go out in the sun for 30-60 minutes after spritzing to enhance the lightening effect.

 What’s the easiest way to naturally lighten hair without bleach?
 Go out in the sunshine!
 The sun will naturally lighten hair, but it can also enhance the effects of all the above methods.
-Use them before heading out in the sun, and you’ll notice a big difference!
+Use any of these remedies before heading out in the sun, and you’ll notice a big difference!

 Note: These methods will work in combination as well.
 For instance, lemon juice and chamomile can work as a rinse or spritz.
 Or mix olive oil and honey for a lightening hair mask that nourishes your hair.